Also available in Spanish.

 For most people, SMS-based 2FA is much better than using a password alone.
 But because telephone infrastructure itself comes with a great deal of baggage, SMS isn’t the most secure method available.

-That sounds scary, but remember the real story here: The attacker was forced to work much harder than if they had simply entered a password.
+That sounds scary, but remember the real story here: The attacker was forced to work much harder than if they could simply have entered a password.

 Better option: Authentication apps

-Compared to SMS messages, authenticator apps are a little more convenient, and a lot more secure.
+Compared to SMS messages, authenticator apps are a little more convenient and a lot more secure.
 Some services allow you to receive your temporary login code from a mobile app.
-There are many options to choose from, such as Google Authenticator, Authy, Duo Mobile and others.
+There are many options to choose from, such as Google Authenticator or Authy.

 Some web services let you attach multiple authentication apps to the same account, which can be incredibly helpful for getting login codes when multiple people need access.
 Authenticator apps are also great because they work when you don’t have access to your phone network.